tremor-rs/tremor-rfcs/text/0000-string-interpolation.md

 4. Remove string::format, this would break backward compatibility but simplify things in the long run

 Option 2 and 3 are non-exclusive

+### Conclusion

+Between the required tradeoffs to be made, using a two letter starting sequence looks like the sweet spot.

+upsides:

+1. `string::format` compatibility: as `{}` no longer has a special meaning, this means `string::format` needs no change
+2. balanced escaping: as `{` no longer needs to be escaped, neither does `}`.
+3. escaping in code generation: since a two character sequence is significantly less likely to overlap - it will not eliminate the potential need for it, but that is always true
+4. As there is only one sequence and one way to write it it keeps the complexity at the same level
+5. Since it is the [most common approach](#prior-art) for interpolation, it is easier to learn by knowledge transfer

+downsides:

+1. it is a breaking change (however every change would be)

+From the survey of of existing implementations the most common form seems to be `${...}`, followed closely by `#{...}` both seem workable however, both `$` and `#` have their own meaning in tremor script.

+- `#` is the comment character, so it can be reasond that it is switching contexts from code to comment, or from string to interpolation.
+- `$` is our `metadata`, which could be reasond that `${...}` is a meta context, however this seems to be a bit of a stretch and `${$}` would read quite odd.

+Considering all this, the proposed solution for this RFC is to use `#{...}` for string interpolation.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation